-Thanks to a generous donation, this artifact was purchased by the Foundation in 2021 and will now be cared for as part of the Provincial Collection for the benefit and enjoyment of future generations.
+This artifact was purchased in 2021 by the Foundation for the Provincial Collection and will be cared for by the Foundation for the benefit and enjoyment of future generations.

 ENDOWMENT TRUST

 The PEI Museum and Heritage Foundation Endowment Trust Fund is managed for the benefit of the PEI Museum and Heritage Foundation.
 Each year, a small amount of the income earned by the Trust is used by the Foundation, usually on special projects.
 Decisions about the Trust are made by a Committee consisting of the provincial Minister of Justice, the Chief Justice for Prince Edward Island, and the Chair of the Board of Governors of Prince Edward Island.